blackbuck/blackbuck.github.io/content/posts/parser-combinators.md

 }
 ```

-I have used generics here, because this is a sort of a workaround because Go doesn't support [parameterized methods]([Type Parameters Proposal](https://go.googlesource.com/proposal/+/refs/heads/master/design/43651-type-parameters.md#No-parameterized-methods)).
+I have used generics here, because this is a sort of a workaround because Go doesn't support [parameterized methods](https://go.googlesource.com/proposal/+/refs/heads/master/design/43651-type-parameters.md#No-parameterized-methods).

 The next few were equally interesting:
 1. `Between` combinator.
 This combinator matches a parser surrounded by two others.
 This would later help us in matching content within parentheses, braces, or quotation marks.